amitxv/PC-Tuning/docs/post-install.md

 - Download and open [AppxPackagesManager](https://github.com/amitxv/AppxPackagesManager) then remove everything that you don't need (which may be everything)

-- Required packages for Microsoft Store:
+- Required packages for Microsoft Store.
+It may be a suitable idea to keep this as you can download applications in the future if desired although, you can download ``.appx`` packages directly and install them manually without the store, but this may become tedious.
+See [here](https://superuser.com/questions/1721755/is-there-a-way-to-install-microsoft-store-exclusive-apps-without-store) for more information

     - ``Microsoft.WindowsStore``

-- Required packages for Xbox Game Pass:
+- Required packages for Xbox Game Pass

     - ``Microsoft.XboxIdentityProvider``
     - ``Microsoft.Xbox.TCUI``